segmentio/segment-docs/src/engage/content/sms/template.md

 - Profiles that you send test messages to must have a userId in Segment.
 4. Click **Send test SMS**.

-If a recipient replies "Stop" to the test SMS, Twilio unsubscribes their phone number and sends an opt-out confirmation.

 > success ""
 > You can also test SMS templates [directly within Journeys](/docs/engage/journeys/build-journey/#send-an-sms) before you send them.